 Similar to the Blue Lagoon, the Myvatn Nature Baths are a man-made construction.
 The national power company’s borehole supplies the water in nearby Bjarnarflag and then flows into the man-made lagoon.

 The silica-rich waters have many health benefits, but this lagoon has a higher sulfur content than its eastern twin, so be sure to remove any jewelry before relaxing in these rejuvenating waters.
 After you’ve soaked up all the beautiful views, visitors can enjoy a steam bath and then fuel up in the lagoon’s cafe.

 Eldá Guesthouse is one of the closest places to stay, and this lovely accommodation is just steps away from Lake Myvatn, and less than a 10-minute drive from the nature baths.

 See Related: Destination Wedding Ideas in Europe

 11. Cross over the Arctic Circle

 99 percent of Iceland is just under the Arctic Circle, but if crossing this border is on your bucket list, you can take a ferry to Grimsey Island.
 Grimsey Island is located about 25 miles off the coast of Iceland and straddles the Arctic Circle.
 In fact, the Arctic Circle cuts right across it!

-They may live in a remote spot, but they do have all of the basics: a grocery store, a school, swimming pools (which are very common in Icelandic towns), and even an airport.
+They may live in a remote spot, but they have all the basics: a grocery store, a school, swimming pools (common in Icelandic towns), and even an airport.
 If you don’t want to take the three-hour ferry, you can fly to the island from Aykureyri, which makes three flights a week.